abxh/c/atomics.md

 programming subreddit.
 I should also find a related project to do eventually so I don't wander aimlessly, and perhaps this [project-based-learning-repo](https://github.com/practical-tutorials/project-based-learning) has an interesting idea.

-For background info, I watched [Out-of-Order Execution (Tomasulo's Algorithm)](https://www.youtube.com/watch?v=EzEKGlO9w4Y).
+For background info, I watched [Out-of-Order Execution (Tomasulo's Algorithm)](https://www.youtube.com/watch?v=EzEKGlO9w4Y) by BitLemon, and [How Hardware Makes Threads Less of a Nightmare](https://www.youtube.com/watch?v=IMceN4_rieo) by Core Dumped.

 This is a draft in progress.